HRKings/pokemonsay-newgenerations/README.md

 pokemonsay Hello World
 ```

-To have a random pokémon saying some random thing to you, use `fortune`:
+To have a random pokemon saying some random thing to you, use `fortune`:

 ```bash
 fortune | pokemonsay
 ```

 And if you really like it, you can add the command above to the end of your `~/.bashrc` file (or equivalent).
-So you will have a random pokémon speaking to you whenever you open a new terminal window! :D
+So you will have a random pokemon speaking to you whenever you open a new terminal window! :D

 You get a cowthink-like version too.
 Try it: